 Education, Health and Care (EHC) Plan's bring together all of the services that currently support you or your family.

 The EHC plan provides the same statutory protection as the Statement of Special Educational Needs, and now covers children from birth up to the age of 25 where needed.

 The EHC needs assessments and plans are now a part of the service that we offer and started in September 2014.
 Read on to find out more about EHC plans, and how to apply for an assessment or watch the video below put together by the Department for Education.

-A child has special educational needs or disabilities (SEND) if he or she has learning difficulties or disabilities that make it harder for him or her to learn than most other children of about the same age.
-In the Special Educational Needs and Disability (SEND) Code of Practice (2014) the definition of SEN remains the same: ‘A pupil has SEN where their learning difficulty or disability calls for special educational provision, that is provision different from or additional to that normally available to pupils of the same age.’
+A child/young person has special educational needs or disabilities (SEND) if he or she has learning difficulties or disabilities that make it harder for him or her to learn than most other pupils of about the same age.
+In the Special Educational Needs and Disability (SEND) Code of Practice (2015) the definition of SEN remains the same: ‘A pupil has SEN where their learning difficulty or disability calls for special educational provision, that is provision different from or additional to that normally available to pupils of the same age.’

-Many children will have special educational needs of some kind during their education.
-Schools and other organisations can help most children overcome the barriers their difficulties present quickly and easily.
-Some children will need extra help for some or all of their time in school.
+Many young people will have special educational needs of some kind during their education.
+Schools and other organisations can help most pupils overcome the barriers their difficulties present quickly and easily.
+Some children/young people will need extra help for some or all of their time in school.

-Special educational needs and disabilities could mean that a child has difficulties with:
+Special educational needs and disabilities could mean that a pupil has difficulties with:

-Children make progress at different rates and have different ways they learn best.
+Children and young people make progress at different rates and have different ways they learn best.
 Teachers take account of this when they organise lessons and teach.
-Children making slower progress, or having difficulties in one area, may be given extra help or different lessons to help them succeed.
+Children/ young people may have difficulties in one or more areaa, so can be given extra help or different lessons to help them succeed.

 Each school has a special educational needs co-ordinator (SENCO).
 If you have any concerns about your child you should contact the class teacher and the SENCO to discuss these.